KaziRifatMorshed/Vitamin-C-Programming-book/src/StartHere/Get_your_system_ready.md

 int main(void){printf("Hello World");}
 ```

-Write this code character by character in your preferred code editor and run.
-If everything is alright then you will see your computer welcoming you to the world of programming.
+Write this code character by character in your favorite code editor and run.
+If everything is alright then you will see your computer welcoming you to the world of programming😉.